-- If you decided that it’s time you sell your business, there are a few things you should know first and foremost.
+- If you decided that it’s time you sell your online business, there are a few things you should know first and foremost before you get the ball rolling.

 - Selling a business is not easy.
-You may be emotionally attached to your project, overvalue it and have high expectation.
+You may be emotionally attached to your project, overvalue it and have high expectations.

 Selling any business isn’t easy.
 There are emotional, legal, financial and other obstacles that need to be successfully navigated for you to get the most from the sale.
 Unfortunately, many business owners do not address many aspects of the business until it’s too late and lose on the value of the business they've developed over the years.